opennorth/opennorth.ca/_posts/2016-06-08-spreading-the-word-about-citizen-budget-our-innovative-online-budget-simulator.md

   simulator
 author: Lisa Cerasuolo
 ---
 As always, the Open North crew has been out and about in the world getting the word out about [Citizen Budget](www.citizenbudget.com), our powerful online budget simulator.
-For the third time now, we took part in the Federation of Canadian Municipalities (FCM) Conference Trade Show, where Citizen Budget is always highly popular.
+For the fourth time now, we took part in the Federation of Canadian Municipalities (FCM) Conference Trade Show, where Citizen Budget is always highly popular.
 For its inaugural presentation program, we spoke about the benefits and best practices of online engagement.

 We also recently attended the Government Finance Officers (GFOA) conference expo again.
 This time it was held in Toronto, which meant more Canadian delegates than usual.
 In all cases, it’s always exhilarating to meet new people, as well as our existing clients at these events.